vekatze/neut/book/src/tutorial.md

 }
 ```

-A function can take arguments:
+A function can take arguments.
+Let's rewrite `sample.nt` into the below:

 ```neut
 // sample.nt